Sauna Ettiquette

-Welcome to our sauna.
 Its important to us everyone has an enjoyable experience while using our facilities, so lets talk about sauna etiquette.
-We are open to the public and campsite users so please be respectful to all onsite when you visit.

 To ensure a comfortable experience, please bring your own towel to sit on and stay well-hydrated before, during and after your sauna.
 We will provide drinking water for you onsite, no drinking or eating inside the sauna please.

-We ask all guests to remain clothed in appropriate sauna attire, however please have bare feet in the sauna and give them a dip in the tub beside the door before entering.
-Additionally, we kindly ask you shower or rinse off before entering the sauna, this is so all lotions, perfumes, fake-tan and make-up are removed before starting your sauna session.
-We also request if you have dyed your hair less than 72 hours before the session not to use the sauna, this prevents transfer of dye onto the sauna surfaces.
+We ask all guests to remain clothed in appropriate sauna attire.
+Additionally, we kindly ask you shower or rinse off before entering the sauna, this is so all lotions, perfumes, fake-tan, hair products and make-up are removed before starting your sauna session.
+We also request if you have dyed your hair less than one week before the session not to use the sauna, this prevents transfer of dye onto the sauna surfaces and changing to colour of the bath water.
+We are not like other saunas where you are jumping into the sea or a loch.
+Please help us to keep our bath water clean, safe and beautiful.

 Please remove all jewllery, glasses and watches, otherwise they will heat up can could burn your skin or break